 Zoloft (Sertraline) falls under the group of Selective SerotoniniXA molecule secreted in the brain that transports messages from nerve cells and helps regulate mood, sleep, and appetite Reuptake Inhibitors (SSRIs), which are medications used to treat depression.
 The medication controls serotonin levels in the brain.
 The antidepressant regulates the chemical balance to keep you calm and composed.

 The prescribed medication, Zoloft, treats numerous mental disorders such as:

 The drug helps in improving the mood, appetite, sleep, and energy levels.
-All these helps rekindle your interest in other daily activities.
+All these help rekindle your interest in other daily activities.
 The medication effectively treats unwanted thoughts, negative feelings, and fear.
 However, when taken with other medications, it may have possible drug interactions.
 Hence, it should be used under strict medical guidance.

 Is Zoloft Safe While Breastfeeding?